 Pitch In

-If you really don’t have the gardening space at home, or you’re looking for the social side of gardening.
-Why not join a local gardening group?
-There are hundreds up and down the country, some with prizes and events involved!
+If you really don’t have the gardening space at home, or you’re looking for the social side of gardening, why not join a local gardening group?
+There are hundreds up and down the country, some with prizes and events involved.

-Editor’s Note: This article was updated on 17th January 2022 to reflect current information.
+Editor’s Note: This article was updated on 22nd April 2024 to reflect current information.